SkepticMystic/pivot/src/routes/blog/add-user-auth-to-sveltekit-with-lucia-mongodb.md

 }
 ```

 SvelteKit now knows about Lucia's types.
-We'll be using `locals` to validate the user's session and get the user's data.
+We'll be using `locals` to validate the user's session and get their data.

 ### Create a MongoDB connection and add Lucia hooks